Skip to main content

 3 Comments

-• Avatar Sarah Smith says:
+• Sarah Smith says:

 My brother isn’t the best with figuring out his finances.
 He mentioned that he would like to look into applying for NDIS and asked for help in getting the ball rolling.
 From your information, it looks like he would benefit from having an agency be his financial intermediary because he wouldn’t have to worry about receipts and invoices.

-• Avatar Northern DS says:
+• Northern DS says:

 Thank you for sharing.
 It is very informative and helpful.

-• Avatar Luke Smith says:
+• Luke Smith says:

 It’s nice that you mentioned how choosing ‘Plan Managed’ means that you are putting an external provider in charge of physically paying for your services.
 My aunt is trying to take care of some NDIS matters, however, she is a bit clueless on some parts.
 So with that in mind, I think she should just ask for NDIS management services.